statamic/docs/content/collections/docs/updating-a-starter-kit.md

 nav_title: Updating
 ---

-## Not all starter kits are updatable
+## Not all Starter Kits are updatable

-As their name implies, starter kits were originally intended to be a way to "start" a site.
+As their name implies, Starter Kits were originally intended to be a way to "start" a site.
 Once installed, you're on your own and can customize as you see fit.

-However, some kits _are_ built in a way that they can be updated.
-Updatable kits will be noted on the Statamic Marketplace.
+However, some Kits _are_ built in a way that they can be updated.
+Updatable Kits will be noted on the Statamic Marketplace.

-For example, the [Podcaster](https://statamic.com/starter-kits/statamic/podcaster) kit is designed in an opinionated way, with settings for you to tweak brand colors.
-If a CSS or JavaScript bug is encountered one day, the developer of the kit can fix it and you can simply pull down the update into your site.
+For example, the [Podcaster](https://statamic.com/starter-kits/statamic/podcaster) Kit is designed in an opinionated way, with settings for you to tweak brand colors.
+If a CSS or JavaScript bug is encountered one day, the developer of the Kit can fix it and you can simply pull down the update into your site.

 ## Performing updates

-When initially installing an updatable starter kit, it will be left as a dependency in your `composer.json` file.
+When initially installing an updatable Starter Kit, it will be left as a dependency in your `composer.json` file.

 To update, you will need to update via Composer: